rangerer/rangerer.at/pages/blog/tunnel-ssh-via-jumphost.md

 published: 2012-03-17
 tags: [ linux, ssh, tunnel ]

-Nowadays many companies use a so-called _jumphost_s for access to their servers.
+Nowadays many companies use a so-called _jumphosts_ for access to their servers.
 While this makes it easier for the network admins and (if configured properly) more secure, it adds an additional hop for all the users interested in using the servers behind the jumphost.